CHEM 1520 - Chemistry IB (Veterinary Bioscience)

 - Assessment must maintain academic standards.

-Assessment task Type of assessment Percentage of total assessment for grading purposes Hurdle (Yes/No) Outcomes being assessed Online summative assignments Summative 20% No 1-9 Lecture tests Formative & Summative 0-20% No 1-9 Practical work Formative & Summative 20% Yes
+Due to the current COVID-19 situation modified arrangements have been made toassessments to facilitate remote learning and teaching.
+Assessment task Type of assessment Percentage of total assessment for grading purposes Hurdle (Yes/No) Outcomes being assessed Online summative assignments Summative 20% No 1-9 Lecture tests Formative & Summative 20% No 1-9 Practical work Formative & Summative 20% Yes

 Four online summative assignments (each worth a total of 5% of the overall course grade) will be used to assess progressive understanding of course material.
 Students receive instant feedback on submission.